RafaelGranadoMartinez/RafaelGranadoMartinez/README.md

 **AI Model Evaluation Contributor** · Oracle
 `May 2026 – Present`

-Working within an IDE-based environment to identify and fix issues in AI model verifiers.
+Working in an IDE based environment to identify and fix issues in AI model verifiers.

 `Python`